 Since September 2018, we’ve been delighted to serve incredible vegetarian and vegan brunches from 9am-4pm made by the magnificent Hen of the Woods, the team behind the the brilliant Asian inspired menu at The Hug & Pint in the West End.
 As of January 2019, the award-winning culinary team at The Hug & Pint have also taken on evening service in the cafe from 5pm-10pm, with a rotating menu of pan-Asian vegan mains and small plates, including some favourites from the West End establishment.

-Our cafe and venue bars serve a growing selection of great tasting craft beers, including Offshore Pilsner, Franciscan Wells Chieftain IPA and Shandon Stout, West's Wild West unfiltered lager, Blue Moon (and Sharps Orchard Cider!) on draft, and a fridge full of bottles and cans ranging from Drygate to Beavertown.
+Our cafe and venue bars serve a growing selection of great tasting craft beers, including Offshore Pilsner, Franciscan Wells Chieftain IPA, Fallen Brewery's brilliant Local Motive, West's Wild West unfiltered lager, Blue Moon (and Sharps Orchard Cider!) on draft, and a fridge full of bottles and cans ranging from Drygate to Beavertown.

 Our well equipped venue provides a welcome space in the southside for showcasing up and coming local musicians as well as internationally known acts.
 We feature indie, electronic, experimental, world and traditional musicians.
 The space has become known for its great acoustic and the quality of the programme which also includes film, drama, storytelling and philosophical talks.
 The exhibition space in the cafe also hosts a changing feast of visual delight curated by two of our volunteers, and this combined with the six monthly zine, the Glad Rag, adds to our on-going representation of southside creativity!